ePages-de/epages-docs/pages/apps/overview.md

 The ePages API provides developers the interface to create awesome apps or single shop connections.
 It is designed to give developers a convenient way to access data contained within ePages stores.
 With a standard interface to store data, it is very simple to create third party applications that can communicate with our merchant's stores.

+## What kind of apps do we support?
+In a first approach, we support apps that connect via the REST API to the shop to exchange data and let the merchant work with these data within 3rd party service.

 # Your benefits

 Not every application has the same business model – therefore we offer a flexible revenue share plan that meets individual requirements with the possibility to gain up to 70% of the revenue that the application generates via the App Store.